Dutch defence minister: "irresponsible" Russian jets harassed frigate in Black Sea

-AMSTERDAM (Reuters) -The Netherlands’ defence minister said on Tuesday that Russian fighter jets armed with air-to-surface missiles had harassed a Dutch navy frigate in the Black Sea earlier this month, conducting mock attacks and jamming communication systems.
+AMSTERDAM, June 29 (Reuters) - The Netherlands' defence minister said on Tuesday that Russian fighter jets armed with air-to-surface missiles had harassed a Dutch navy frigate in the Black Sea earlier this month, conducting mock attacks and jamming communication systems.

 The Russian actions took place over the span of five hours on June 24 and violated rights to free use of the sea, the ministry said.